-This call for proposals is published following the adoption of the Commission Decision on the financing of the preparatory action EU Tax Observatory - Capacity building to support Union policy making in the area of taxation and the adoption of the annual work programme for 2020 of 16 June 20202.
+This call for proposals is published following the adoption of the Commission Decision on the financing of the preparatory action EU Tax Observatory - Capacity building to support Union policy making in the area of taxation and the adoption of the annual work programme for 2022 of 6 December 20222.
+This call for proposals also supports the Commission's action plan for fair and simple taxation supporting the recovery strategy3.